indzhykulianlab/hcat/README.md

 ## Quickstart Guide
 #### Installation
 * Install [Anaconda](https://www.anaconda.com/)
-* In a terminal or anaconda prompt, copy and paste: `conda create -yn hcat; conda activate hcat`
+* In a terminal or anaconda prompt, copy and paste: `conda create -yn hcat python=3.9'
-* Install pytorch using conda following the instructions of the pytorch website: [Pytorch](https://pytorch.org/get-started/locally/)
+* Then copy and paste: t 'conda activate hcat`
+* Install pytorch for CPU ONLY: `conda install pytorch torchvision torchaudio cpuonly -c pytorch`
 * Install hcat dependencies: `pip install hcat`
 * Run hcat: `conda activate hcat; hcat`

-> It is strongly recommended you follow the installation guide for correct installation!
+> NOTE: It is strongly recommended you follow the installation guide for correct installation!

+> NOTE: Follow the detailed installation guide for instructions on how to enable GPU acceleration

 Detection Gui:
 * Run in terminal: `hcat`